DIGITAL MSA (dMSA)

 Digitally Enhancing Learning Experiences of the Imperial War Museums’ New Holocaust Galleries

-Digitally Enhancing Learning Experiences of the Imperial War Museums’ New Holocaust Galleries, hosted by: Stephan Jaeger
+Digitally Enhancing Learning Experiences of the Imperial War Museums’ New Holocaust Galleries, moderated by: Stephan Jaeger

 Was held on: 25/04/2023 5:00pm, in cooperation with: Imperial War Museums and Memory Working Group